jborean93/SecretManagement.DpapiNG/README.md

 Register-SecretVault @vaultParams
 ```

-The vault `MyVault` can now be used with [Set-Secret](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/set-secret?view=ps-modules) and [Get-Secret](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/get-secret?view=ps-modules) to get and set secrets using DPAPI-NG.
+The vault name that was registered can now be used with [Set-Secret](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/set-secret?view=ps-modules) and [Get-Secret](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.secretmanagement/get-secret?view=ps-modules) to get and set secrets using DPAPI-NG.

 ```powershell
 # Uses the default protection of 'LOCAL=user'